 CPH is constituted according to the model constitution set out by the Pharmaceutical Services Negotiating Committee (PSNC) and operates within a corporate governance framework.
 Funding for CPH is derived from a levy paid by all pharmacy contractors in Hertfordshire.
-The CPH Constitution was revised in 2014 due to the changes in the local NHS infrastructure.
+The CPH Constitution was revised in January 2023 and will take effect from April 2023 due to the changes in the local NHS infrastructure.

 Strategic Plan and Priority Workstreams

 In March 2021 CPH agreed a three-year strategic plan to run until March 2024 that included an overarching vision, mission and aims.
 The priorities for achievement would refresh every financial year during the three-year period and have been updated as outlined below.

 Community pharmacies are an integrated and equal partner in the health and care landscape for the benefit of patients.

 Represent and support community pharmacies to work locally as one unified and integrated part of the health and care community that supports the best possible outcomes for patients.

 Aims and Core Responsibilities (for CPH Office to deliver these aims)

 To represent community pharmacy in Hertfordshire to all stakeholders.